NomicFoundation/hardhat/docs/advanced/building-plugins.md

 ## Hooking into the user's workflow

-To integrate into your users' existing workflow, we recommend plugin authors to override built-in tasks whenever it makes sense.
+To integrate into your users' existing workflow, we recommend that plugin authors override built-in tasks whenever it makes sense.

 Examples of suggested overrides are: